Published Books

 This is a historical novel for young adults.
 It is a story of friendship between three very different families in Iran, England and Switzerland during the 1950s, '60s and '70s.
 It is set against the backdrop of political, religious, and social change in Iran.
 Together the families experience a pogrom, exile, a kidnapping, a communist plot, an execution, a revolution and encounter freedom fighters and a spy.
 However, the story has a happy ending in Canada. |

-Publisher: | Trafford/Oliver Books of Ottawa 2003 |
+Publisher: | Trafford/Oliver Books of Ottawa 2003 Now also available as an eBook |

-Available: | The book is available on-line through www.canadabooksonline.com, Trafford.com, Amazon.com, and in Ottawa at Coles, Nicholas Hoare, Perfect Books, Books on Beechwood, Collected Works and from the author. |
+Available: | The book is available on-line from Trafford.com, Amazon.com, and the author. |

 Excerpt: |